Sergeant Robert Aubrey Campbell

 REJOINED UNIT JANUARY 1917

-Despite these conditions, Alec’s record suggests he remained steady and dependable.
+Despite these conditions, Robert’s record suggests he remained steady and dependable.
 His name appears regularly without disciplinary entries, a sign of a solid soldier who quietly did what was required of him.

 PROMOTED TO SERGEANT 16TH MARCH 1917

-For Alec, even this short-lived promotion reflected the trust placed in him.
+For Robert, even this short-lived promotion reflected the trust placed in him.
 It meant he was seen as someone steady under pressure, capable not just of following orders but of guiding others.

 ILLNESS: MYALGIA – 3 MARCH TO 31 MARCH 1917